-- has satisfactorily completed all non-nursing science courses up to the sophomore year, and have no more than 9 hours of non-nursing courses to complete. - was a generic student who was unsuccessful in completing NUR 1119, and later became an LPN.
+- has satisfactorily completed all non-nursing science courses up to the sophomore year, and have no more than 9 hours of non-nursing courses to complete. - was a generic student who was unsuccessful in completing the generic track, and later became an LPN.

-An LPN is ineligible to apply for the Accelerated Track if the LPN was unsuccessful in completing NUR 1119 as a generic student after becoming an LPN.
+An LPN is ineligible to apply for the Accelerated Track if the student, after becoming an LPN, attempted the generic track but was unsuccessful.
+They are ineligible for admission into the Accelerated Track option.